Sourabh25002/Sourabh25002/README.md

-👋Hello there!
-I'm Sourabh Kumar, a dedicated computer science and engineering enthusiast studying at Rajkiya Engineering College Sonbhadra in Uttar Pradesh.
-My tech journey sparked with inspiration and has been ablaze ever since.
-Set to graduate in 2024, I'm committed to reshaping the digital horizon with innovation and creativity.
+# 👋 Introduction:

+I'm Sourabh Kumar, a Computer Science and Engineering graduate from Dr. A. P. J. Abdul Kalam Technical University.
+I am focused on building scalable and efficient software solutions and am ready to contribute to the tech industry.

-# 🚀 What I Do:
+# 🚀 Professional Focus:

-With a solid foundation in data structures and algorithms (DSA), I tackle complex problems with precision and efficiency.
-Transitioning seamlessly, my expertise extends to full-stack web development, particularly in the dynamic PERN (PostgreSQL, Express, React, Node.js) and MERN (MongoDB, Express, React, Node.js) stacks.
-Crafting user-centric web applications is where I excel, merging DSA proficiency with creative coding to bring innovative solutions to life.
+My expertise lies in data structures and algorithms, having solved over 400 complex problems using C++ and Java.
+I have hands-on experience in full-stack web development, particularly with PostgreSQL, Express.js, React.js, Node.js, and MongoDB stacks.
+I specialize in developing web applications that are secure, responsive, and user-friendly, leveraging my skills in both backend and frontend technologies.

 # 💼 Work Experience:
  Full Stack Developer Intern at Reachify (April 2024 - June 2024):